romankuchin/ica0002-2025/06-prometheus/README.md

 ## Task 1: Install Prometheus Node Exporters

 Install Prometheus node exporters on all your VMs.
 No need to configure them, default settings are good enough.
-Installation can be done in "init" role.
+Installation can be done in the `init` role.

 ## Task 2: Install and configure Prometheus

 Install Prometheus on VM that doesn't have Agama running.

 Configure Prometheus job "linux" with static_configs.
-Include **all** your VMs there, even future ones, don't delete job "prometheus" which comes with default config.
+Include **all** your VMs there, even future ones.

+Don't delete the job "prometheus" which comes with default config.

-Hint: use Ansible variable "groups['all']" and for loops.
+Hint: use Ansible variable `groups['all']` and for loops.

-It's not allowed to use IP addresses in Prometheus config, only names are allowed.
+It's not allowed to use IP addresses in the Prometheus config, only DNS names are allowed.

 ## Task 3: Make Prometheus available from outside

-Install Nginx and configure reverse proxy on VM with prometheus:
+Install Nginx and configure reverse proxy on the VM with Prometheus installed:

     /prometheus -> localhost:9090

 Reuse existing `nginx` role.

-Hint: use Ansible variable "groups['prometheus']" for condition in Nginx config.
+Hint: use Ansible variable `groups['prometheus']` for condition in Nginx config.

     {% if inventory_hostname in groups['prometheus'] %}
         ...